Taha Altıkardeş

-Taha Altıkardeş (born 22 August 2003) is a Turkish footballer who plays as a centre-back for Göztepe.
+Taha Altıkardeş (born 22 August 2003) is a Turkish footballer who plays as a centre-back for club Göztepe.

-Professional career
+Club career

 Altıkardeş is a youth product of Bursa Ufukspor and Bursaspor.
-On 28 January 2021 he signed his first professional contract with Bursaspor until 2023, and was promoted to their first team in the TFF First League.
+On 28 January 2021, he signed his first professional contract with Bursaspor until 2023, and was promoted to their first team in the TFF First League.
 On 31 July 2021, he extended his contract with the club until 2025.
 On 22 January 2022, he transferred to Trabzonspor.
 He made his professional debut with Trabzonspor in a 4–2 Süper Lig win over Giresunspor on 30 May 2023.
 On 30 June 2023, he transferred to Göztepe on a free transfer for 3+1 Seasons.
-He was part of an exchange alongside Southampton for Mislav Oršić - Göztepe and Southampton are part of the same ownership group.
+He was part of an exchange alongside Southampton for Mislav Oršić - Göztepe, and Southampton are part of the same ownership group.

 International career

 Altıkardeş is a youth international for Turkey, having played up to the Turkey U21s since 2022.